medic/cht-docs/content/en/core/overview/translations.md

 - *In GitHub*
   - Create a new `messages-XX.properties` file in the [`api/resources/translations`](https://github.com/medic/cht-core/tree/master/api/resources/translations) folder, replacing XX with the 2 or 3 letter language code.
   - Add the language to the [`LOCAL_NAME_MAP` in api](https://github.com/medic/cht-core/blob/master/api/src/translations.js#L8).
 Use the language code for the key, and the local name followed by the English name for the language in brackets, eg: "fr: 'Français (French)'".
-  - Add an object to the `languages` array in `app_settings.json` with the `locale` and `enabled` properties representing respectively the 2 or 3 letter language code and whether that language should be enabled
   - Import the moment language pack in the [main.ts file](https://github.com/medic/cht-core/blob/3.11.x/webapp/src/ts/main.ts#L23).
 If moment doesn't provide the required language pack you may need to contribute it upstream to the moment library.
 - *In POEditor*
   - In the [CHT Core project](https://poeditor.com/projects/view?id=33025), add the language